stephmilovic/straightup/README.md

 ```

 This command will compile all assets, compress images, and compile/minify JS and then build the site to the /dist directory.
 This directory can then be pushed to your remote site.

-I'm still working out changing the relative file paths.
-Update to come by 3/27.